sfigg/commercialization-public/docset/manufacture/desktop/add-drivers-langs-universal-apps-sxs.md

     If DISM processes are interrupted, consider running the commands from the Windows PE environment.

-**Step 3: Mount the Windows RE image file**
+**Step 3: Mount the recovery image**

 -   Mount the Windows RE image file.
-The Windows RE image file is part of the Windows image.

     ``` syntax
     md C:\mount\winre